-Then, by considering the following ACLR and ACS of TN BS and UE in Table 6.5-2, the suggested ACLR and ACS of NTN SAN and UE from each scenario are given in Table 6.5-3.
-It should be noted that the values in Table 6.5-3 are directly derived from the worst case option of each scenario, and it is limited by the nature of assumptions and methodologies adopted in the co-ex studies.
+Then, by considering the following ACLR and ACS of TN BS and UE in Table 6.5-2, the suggested ACLR and ACS of NTN SAN, HAPS and UE from each scenario are given in Table 6.5-3.
+It should be noted that the values in Table 6.5-3 are directly derived from the selected option of each scenario, and it is limited by the nature of assumptions and methodologies adopted in the co-ex studies.